-I love installing new software’s on my laptop to try out the latest applications and chances are you too Isn’t’?
+I love installing new software on my laptop to try out the latest applications and chances are you too Isn’t it?

-Over the time what happens is these software’s install a lot of features depending upon the software some of them gets added into you context options or you can say right-click options which you get on file or normally clicking anywhere.
-These options are added into the registry while installing the software.
+Over time what happens is these software install a lot of features depending upon the software some of them get added into your context options or you can say right-click options which you get on file or normally clicking anywhere.
+These options are added to the registry while installing the software.

-While these are added there for a purpose to quickly use those applications for that particular file but not all of the features are useful and you might not even use most of them from the context menu.
+While these are added there for the purpose of quickly using those applications for that particular file but not all of the features are useful and you might not even use most of them from the context menu.

-Even there are cases because of too many context options right click options gets slowed down and that can be solved simply by decluttering the options which are there by default and options you never use.
+Even there are cases because of too many context options right-click options get slowed down and that can be solved simply by decluttering the options which are there by default and options you never use.

 In this article